cf73/humanity/content/collections/pages/our-greatest-challenges.md

     content:
       -
         type: text
         text: "We are glad you are here.
-Let’s figure out a future that works for all of us!\_" -
+Let’s figure a future that works for all of us!\_" -
     type: paragraph
     content: